 The observation model maps the result of the application of a procedure to a subject, which plays the role of feature-of-interest of the observation.
 However, the proximate feature-of-interest of an observation may not be the ultimate domain-specific feature whose properties are of interest in the investigation of which the observation is a part.
 There are three circumstances that can lead to this:

-the observation does not obtain values for the whole of a domain feature;
+The observation does not obtain values for the whole of a domain feature;

-the observation is performed on a proxy that is not part of the domain feature;
+The observation is performed on a proxy that is not part of the domain feature;

-the observation procedure obtains values for properties that are not characteristic of the type of the ultimate feature.
+The observation procedure obtains values for properties that are not characteristic of the type of the ultimate feature.

 Furthermore, in some practical situations, multiple differences apply.